-- UFT Mobile checks the connection to ALM Octane.
+- Digital Lab checks the connection to ALM Octane.
 A new tab opens to log into ALM Octane.
 After successfully logging in, or if you are already logged in to ALM Octane, you can close the tab.

-If your UFT Mobile username is different from your ALM Octane username, you will prompted to provide your ALM Octane username.
+If your Digital Lab username is different from your ALM Octane username, you are prompted to provide your ALM Octane username.

 - In the Submit Defect dialog box, give your defect a name, and select the ALM Octane workspace to which to submit the defect.
 Only workspaces to which you have access are listed.

-Note: The workspace will be saved and set as the default for the next defect that you submit.
+Note: The workspace is saved and set as the default for the next defect that you submit.

-If you selected to include a screenshot with a step, the screenshot will be included in a zip file that is automatically attached to the defect.
+If you selected to include a screenshot with a step, the screenshot is included in a zip file that is automatically attached to the defect.
 Screenshot files are named according to the step number.
 The zip file also contains the device log file.

 - Click Save to submit your defect.